Frequently Asked Questions

 Bremen and Haralson County is our community too!
 Covenant Life has a vested interest in keeping our community safe and in being a good neighbor to our community members.
 With that in mind, we offer answers to questions that are probably on people's minds about this project.
 Feel free to ask others using the Contact button above and submitting your question!

 What security measures will you have in place?
-Some member(s) of the House of Cherith staff will be on-site at all times.
-In addition, a professional, private security firm will be contracted to provide armed security in the evening and overnight hours.
+Some member(s) of the House of Cherith staff will be on-site and alert at all times.
 Cameras will also be used to monitor hallways, exits, parking lot, and exteriors.

 What happens if a resident decides to quit the program?
 There are standard protocols in place to handle residents who want to quit their program.
 House of Cherith staff members will develop an exit plan with them to make sure they get to a different program or at least a safe place, and will even provide transportation to their desired destination.
-On the rare occasion that she refuses to work that process and wants to leave immediately, it is usually because she wants to return to her trafficker or return to where she used to live.
+On the rare occasion that she refuses to work that process and wants to leave immediately, they will take her to a safe location and contact other local agencies who will assist with getting her where she wants to go.

 Do the residents have unsupervised time?
 No. There is a strict schedule that is followed daily and the women are accounted for at all times.
 Eventually, several months into their program, they can earn "passes" so they can leave the premises with an approved person, for an approved activity (such as shopping or dining), and for an approved amount of time.
 At no time are they just allowed to wander.